On the role of ion potential energy in low energy HiPIMS deposition: An atomistic simulation: Results

-Fig.~\ref{fig:z} shows a temporary surface roughness that appears after collision 3 Fig.~\ref{fig:cna-time}(a).
+Figure~\ref{fig:z} shows a temporary surface roughness that appears after collision 3 in figure~\ref{fig:cna-time} (a).
 This ripple/pore remains almost unchanged until collision 4.
 The formation of similar ripples, with significant surface roughness, has been observed after ion irradiation of Si surface under an angle using kinetic Monte Carlo (KMC) simulations within binary collision approximation \citep{liedke2013}, hybrid MD/KMC \citep{Yang2015}, and also experimentally \citep{madi2008,Keller2008}.
-However, while these studies were focused on ions incident under an angle, e.g. 80$^\circ$, we considered the initial velocity of flux perpendicular to the substrate surface.
+While these studies were focused on ions incident under an angle, e.g. 80$^\circ$, we considered the initial velocity of flux perpendicular to the substrate surface.
+However, the appearance of a pore indicates an elongation that is a characteristic of oblique incidence.
 Thus, the deflection of the energetic ions was achieved due to the repulsion between the ions and the surface.
+We did not observe the formation of any pore without considering the ion potential.
+This is due to the fact that considering ion potential would lead to a more realistic collision behaviour, such as possibility of deflection, while the average behaviour or overall behaviour for longer timescale may seem similar (cf.~figures.~\ref{fig:mix}--\ref{fig:cna-time}).
 We would like to remark that the formation of open pores has been verified by atomic force microscopy of Cu thin films deposited by HiPIMS \citep{cemin17:120}.
-Thus, to the best of our knowledge, in this work we have shown for the first time that such effects can occur due to the ionic potential.
+To the best of our knowledge, in this work we have shown for the first time that such effects can occur due to the ionic potential.
 The formation of open pores at the surface has also been reported for relatively harder materials, such as CrN and NbN deposited by HiPIMS \citep{biswas2018}.
-Thus, our finding is of general interest for variety of thin film deposition processes.
+Thus, our findings are of general interest for variety of thin film deposition processes.

+It is worth mentioning that earlier we reported enhanced surface roughness obtained by utilizing a flux of neutrals \citep{kateb2019,kateb2020}.
+Such a surface roughening were caused by so-called \emph{steering effect} \citep{vandijken1999}.
+The latter causes surface roughness by preferential landing of arriving neutrals on top of islands due to the long-ranged attractive forces.
+However, the ion potential here was applied through the ZBL potential which is of short-ranged repulsive nature.
+Besides, the pore shown in figure~\ref{fig:z} of the present manuscript, appears immediately after collision~3 (figure~\ref{fig:cna-time}(a)) and disappears after collision~4 while surface roughnesses observed using a flux of neutrals were formed gradually.